 6. PrivateVPN – low-cost and efficient VPN

 - Lacks WireGuard

 Some may argue that well-established and reliable technologies are better than the new groundbreaking yet unpredictable ones.
-If you’re like that, consider PrivateVPN.
-It doesn’t include WireGuard and instead relies on OpenVPN for balanced and reliable connections.
+If that’s your take, consider PrivateVPN.
+It doesn’t include WireGuard and instead relies on OpenVPN for balanced, reliable, and safe VPN connections.
 Of course, you’re also blessed with other excellent perks for peak online security.

 - OpenVPN, IKEv2, and L2TP/IPSec protocols.

 - Stealth VPN.
 Online censorship and restrictions won’t get in your way because PrivateVPN offers solid obfuscation.

 - Application Guard.
 You can choose which apps should go on the chopping block if the VPN connection unexpectedly drops.